sherryhli/Extriviaganza/README.md

 ### QbQuestions REST API

 This will be a simple .NET Core API supporting CRUD operations that interacts with a database storing all quizbowl questions to be used in the game.
 Entity Framework Core will be used as the ORM to map models to the database schema.
+The main purpose of this API is to add questions to the database and to provide questions to the game backend.

 ### Game Backend